zephyrus1/314159/README.md

     Variable seaLevelhPa is used for the barometer (BMP280) Records Time data, latitude, longitude, GPS altitude, temperature, barometer altitude, XYZ accel magnetism and gyro data, and the state of each of the three cutters.
     Code makes use of 3 relay controlled cutters to make certain things happen at set altitudes.
-        1 and 2 are for science payloads and 3 is the emergency cutdown using relays cutter 1 COM 4
+    Cutter 1 and 2 are for science payloads and 3 is the emergency cutdown using relays
-        cutter 2 COM 3
-        cutter 3 COM 2

     CUT_#_ALT is the desired altituded the cutting happens.
     CUT_#_LEN is the desired duration of the cut (time cutter is on) in seconds.